zikunz/tp/docs/UserGuide.md

 #### 2.2.5.
 Empty the item list: `items clear`

-If your naughty children have added too many items which do not exist in your inventory, instead of deleting them one by one, you can easily clear all recorded items in the inventory and add back existing items.
+If you would like to clear all existing items in your inventory, you can use the `items clear` feature to do that easily.

+Steps to update an item:
+1. Input `items clear` command.
+2. Press enter.
+6. You can see a confirmation message when the item inventory is emptied successfully.

+Note:
+> 📄 If there is no single item in the item list, you will be notified that you should not use `items clear`
+> command. <br>

 #### 2.2.6.
 Update an item: `items update`